Skip to main content

 CHATEAU LYNCH-BAGES

 In the mid 70's the scion of the controlling family of this esteemed estate, Jean Michel Cazes, took control of his family's second growth property and ushered in reforms not adopted by his friends until many years later.
 Fermenting in stainless steel tanks was almost heresy to his Bordeaux neighbors, but common place in the nascent California wine world.
 Jean Michel was one of the first to employ this game changing technique.
-I wanted to see first-hand the impact of his use of stainless steel in controling fermentation temperatures in lieu of cement or wood tanks.
+I wanted to see first-hand the impact of his use of stainless steel in controlling fermentation temperatures in lieu of cement or wood tanks.
 I toyed with returning to fermenting in wood or cement tanks, but my visit with him quickly dissuaded me.
 Now we use a more refined version of cement tank fermentation, but then the cement tank technology of today did not exist.

 His pioneering also led him to initiate production of what is, for my money, the finest white Bordeaux produced – Blanc de Lynch-Bages.
 JUSTIN’s Sauvignon Blanc evokes qualities of his white Bordeaux even though Blanc de Lynch-Bages is a blend of sauvignon blanc and semillon grapes.
 When we started production of JUSTIN’s Sauvignon Blanc you can bet my desire was to emulate as close as possible Jean Michel Cazes white wine!
 Fortunately, our limestone soils produced a wine that mimicked a combination of both grape varietals even though we only grow sauvignon blanc.
 My life went full circle when in 2001 I was inducted into the prestigious Bon Temps of Medoc Society by none other than the then President that ancient order – Jean Michel Cazes!